Taro's camera stabilizer uses infrared for better tracking

 Touted as every film maker's “automated camera mate,” Taro, the hands-free tracking stabilizer for smartphones and DSLR cameras that combines infrared technology and artificial Intelligence (AI) to follow moving targets, today launched on Kickstarter.

-essentially designed a robot that operates your camera just like a real cameraman could,” said Taro founder, Hao Qian.
-Qian says the secret to Taro’s tracking lies in the combination of a flickering sequential infrared tag and tracking
+designed a robot that operates your camera just like a real cameraman could,” said Taro founder, Hao Qian.
+Qian says the secret to Taro’s tracking lies in the combination of a flickering sequential infrared tag and tracking module that

 stabilizer means you don't have to bug your friends to take videos of you anymore